raspberrypilearning/anime-expressions/en/step_4.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">

 You have used HTML to add tags to your webpage.
 Now it is time to use CSS to add styles to your page.
-By the end of this step your webpage will have colours, fonts and borders.
+By the end of this step your webpage will have different colours, fonts and layout.

 </div>
 <div>